agnesnatasya/Be-Tree/NOTES.md

 ## Run
 --configFile=config --replicaIndex=0 or 1

+## Understanding the code
+1. The client and server have different Transport object.
+They use this object to access all info and properties of it.
+2. When they request/response, they call the static method.
+The server pass the message bugger specified

 ## Questions
 1. Why is the Nexus instantiated in the server thread instead of the main function of the server code?
 2. Why is the Be-tree node on the client?